 The leaves are long, dark green, and leathery.
 They're an ideal backdrop for the bright white flowers of the Divine.
 Furthermore, its foliage is evergreen.
 So it won't leave your landscape lacking during the winter months.

 These Rhododendrons have a slow growth rate, which makes maintenance a breeze.
-They stay compact and quite manageable at only 4 feet tall and 4 feet wide.
-Plant them as a hedge, an accent, in mixed garden beds, as specimens, or even in containers.
-However, you use them, they’re guaranteed to keep turning heads for years to come.
+They stay compact and quite manageable at only 4' H x 4' W. Plant them as a hedge, an accent, in mixed garden beds, as specimens, or even in containers.
+However, you use them, they're guaranteed to keep turning heads for years to come.